Blog post

 In an article by Jathan Janove, he highlights statistics from a 2020 SHRM Talent conference presentation by Susan Collins, Director of Talent Acquisition and Employer Branding at Talbots.
 Janove shares, "Ninety-seven percent of employers surveyed said that soft skills were either as important or more important than hard skills."
 He goes on to mention that "46 percent of new employees fail within 18 months and of these, 89 percent fail because of a lack of soft skills, such as professionalism or the ability to get along with others."

 Developing employee soft skills can be a game-changer for organizations looking to create a strong pipeline of leaders.
-Soft skills such as communication, collaboration, empathy, and emotional intelligence are crucial for success in leadership roles.
+Soft skills such as communication, collaboration, empathy, and emotional intelligence are essential for success in leadership roles.

 Upleveling employee soft skills not only builds leadership capacity, it has a direct impact on workplace culture.
 When employees have strong soft skills, they are better equipped to communicate effectively with their colleagues, resolve conflicts, and work collaboratively to achieve common goals.